Vinicio8/Final-presentation/README.md

 |-------------------------|---------------------------------|
 | (1, 2), (2, 3), (3, 5) | P(x) = 0.5x² + 0x + 1.5         |
 | (0, 1), (1, 2), (2, 4) | P(x) = 0.5x² + 0.5x + 1         |

-Figure 1 shows an example of the interpolated polynomial compared with original data points.

 5. DISCUSSION
 The application of Newton's interpolation method demonstrates a robust and systematic way of constructing a polynomial that precisely passes through the provided data points.
 The generated polynomials in standard form are consistent with the theoretical expectations.